 The Shakespeare Society’s educational outreach program is based on the belief that through our work students not only come to a better understanding and appreciation of Shakespeare, they also learn more about themselves and their relationships with others.
 Reading, acting, and discovering Shakespeare’s plays can be a profoundly personal journey for students and their teachers.

 The Shakespeare Society views each educational program as a laboratory not only to develop literary and performance-based skills, but also to nurture skills that serve students throughout their lives.
 These include listening and responding, public speaking, self-presentation, diction and enunciation, relaxation techniques, physical and emotional self-assessment, self-discipline, and teamwork.
 Importantly, The Shakespeare Society’s educational programs integrate current academic goals and the New York State Board of Education learning standards.
-For more information about our Educational programming contact Jordan Dann at 212-967-6804.
+For more information about our Educational programming contact Sarah Abrams at 212-967-6804.

 Our program consists of five initiatives: Shakespeare In Schools, The Hunts Point Children’s Shakespeare Ensemble, Shakespeare After School, Shakespeare Insights Teen Internship Program and Teaching Teachers, as well as collaboration with a blog called "Shakespeare in the City," all detailed below:

 As artists and educators we believe that exploring the work of Shakespeare is a physical, intellectual and artistic process.
 We look forward to creating a blog that supports fellow educators in similar pursuits.
 Our goal is to highlight the varied ways students, educators and artists can engage in Shakespeare by highlighting the diverse ways different arts organizations in New York City address the Bard: public performance by professional actors, in-school workshops to support student’s understanding of the texts, professional development to support teachers develop their own tool box to address Shakespeare in their classroom.